Nowruz: History

-Origin in the Iranian religions
+Origin in Iranian religions

 An ancient relief at Persepolis for Nowruz: eternal combat between the bull, representing the Moon, and the lion, representing the Sun and spring.

 There exist various foundation myths for Nowruz in Iranian mythology.

 The Shahnameh credits the foundation of Nowruz to the mythical Iranian King Jamshid, who saves mankind from a winter destined to kill every living creature.
 To defeat the killer winter, Jamshid constructed a throne studded with gems.
 He had demons raise him above the earth into the heavens; there he sat, shining like the Sun.
 The world's creatures gathered and scattered jewels around him and proclaimed that this was the New Day (Now Ruz).
 This was the first day of Farvardin, which is the first month of the Iranian calendar.

 Although it is not clear whether Proto-Indo-Iranians celebrated a feast as the first day of the calendar, there are indications that Iranians may have observed the beginning of both autumn and spring, respectively related to the harvest and the sowing of seeds, for the celebration of the New Year.
 Mary Boyce and Frantz Grenet explain the traditions for seasonal festivals and comment: "It is possible that the splendor of the Babylonian festivities at this season, led the Iranians to develop their own spring festival into an established New Year feast, with the name Navasarda "New Year" (a name which, though first attested through Middle Persian derivatives, is attributed to the Achaemenian period)."
 Akitu was the Babylonian festivity held during the spring month of Nisan in which Nowruz falls.
 Since the communal observations of the ancient Iranians appear in general to have been seasonal ones and related to agriculture, "it is probable that they traditionally held festivals in both autumn and spring, to mark the major turning points of the natural year."